Super-resolution positron emission tomography by intensity modulation: Proof of concept: Result

+Figure~\ref{fig:noise-free-center-M0} shows the S and M0 images obtained from analytically simulated noise-free data for the resolution phantom placed at the center of the scanner by using 50 and 500 OSEM iterations.
+In the S images using 1.0\,mm pixels, 2.1\,mm and 2.4\,mm sources can be distinguished with confidence and 1.8\,mm sources are arguably resolvable.
+This is consistent with predicted resolution of 2.1\,mm when PSF is not corrected for.
+However, artifacts occur near the center.
+As discussed above, we attribute them as aliasing errors due to undersampling of this region.
+By using 0.3\,mm pixels, resolution of the S image is arguably improved but the aliasing artifacts near the center also become stronger and additional ring artifacts appear.
+It is worth noting that that these S images were obtained by using only 4 subsets in OSEM.
+When more subsets were used, artifacts are even more conspicuous and dominate the resulting images.

+The M0 images also have deteriorated image quality near the center and contain streak artifacts in sectors 1-3.
+We again postulate that they are due to undersampling.
+If we disregard such deterioration and artifacts, the 1.8\,mm, 2.1\,mm, and 2.4\,mm sources are substantially better visualized than in the S images.
+With 500 OSEM iterations, the 1.5\,mm sources are arguably resolvable if they are not masked by artifacts.
+Again, this is consistent with the view that PSF correction improves image resolution up to the degree allowed by the sampling condition.

+Figure~\ref{fig:noise-free-center-M} shows the resulting noise-free images when modulators were used.
+The M0.5 images are similar to the M0 images.
+The M1 image at 500 iterations can clearly resolve 1.5\,mm and larger sources, showing no apparent resolution degradation near the center.
+While not as strong as in the S, M0 and M0.5 images, some streak artifacts can still be observed, especially in sectors 1 and 2.
+These suggest that aliasing errors are mitigated but not eliminated.
+For the M2 and M4 images at 500 OSEM iterations, aliasing errors are absent.
+Subjectively, the M2 images have the best resolution and the 0.9\,mm sources are arguably distinguishable.

-Figure~\ref{fig:noisy} shows images obtained from noisy data containing 1M to 16M events, with the phantom placed at the center of the system.
-As described above, images identified by the same event count are derived from data simulated for the same scan duration.
-The counts given are those of M0; the actual counts for others are $\beta(5\,\text{mm})=0.57$ times the counts shown, due to CDE reduction by the modulators.
+Figure~\ref{fig:noisy} shows images obtained from analytically simulated noisy data containing 1 million (M) to 16M events, with the phantom placed at the center of the scanner.
+As described above, images identified by the same event count are derived from data simulated for the same scan duration and the counts given are those of the M0 data.
+Due to CDE reduction by the modulators, the actual counts for other M data are the counts shown multplied by $\beta(5\,\text{mm})=0.57$.
 The number of iteration is subjectively chosen to yield a good balance between resolution and noise.
-Generally, and as expected, the resolution and quality of the solution image increase as the event count increases.
+Generally, and as expected, the image resolution and quality improve as the event count increases.
 Again, the M0, M0.5 and M1 images exhibit aliasing errors and the M2 images have the best resolution.
-Compared to M0, despite approximately 43\% reduction in CDE, subjectively M2 yields better contrast for sources larger than 1.8\,mm, even at 1M event count.
-For 16M data, the 1.2\,mm sources are arguably observable in M2.
+Compared to M0, despite roughly 43\% reduction in CDE, M2 yields better contrast for sources larger than 1.8\,mm, even with 1M-event data.
+With 16M-event data, the 1.2\,mm sources are arguably observable in M2.